jayronsoares/automated_data_engineering/README.md

-# automated_data_wrangling
+# automated_data_engineering
-Data Wrangling Automated.
+Data Engineering Automated.
 Import, clean, and transform CSV, LOG, JSON files and load it into MySQL using Python language.
 Perform data analysis using SQL and print it with Python.